 Instructional design is to courses as architecture is to buildings.
 There are a variety of ways to approach instructional or course design.
-DLIT adapts the approach defined by the foundational instructional design framework, ADDIE (i.e. Analysis, Design, Development, Implement, and Evaluation).
-ADDIE is an iterative approach divided in to 5 phases.
-Each phase has a specific purpose:
+DLIT adapts the approach defined by the foundational instructional design framework, Backward Design, where the instructor considers the learning goals of the course first.
+Once the learning goals have been established, the second stage involves consideration of assessment prior to consideration of how to teach the content.
+For this reason, backward design is considered a much more intentiona lapproach to course design than other traditional methods of design.
+Each of the three backward design stages has a specific purpose:

 We strive to make instruction and learning more efficient, engaging, and effective.
 To accomplish this, we work tirelessly to support faculty members according to their individual needs and, when appropriate, engage students during the course development process.
 Instructional design and development is an intensive endeavor that is best done with a team.
 The team-based approach ensures that we develop instructional products that meets the needs of our students, accrediting agencies, potential employers and faculty.

 We endeavor to achieve our mission by providing the following instructional design and development services:

 - Supporting UNT Dallas faculty in the design and development of their courses for blended, and/or online delivery.

 - Defining strategies for enhancing student engagement and learning in the online classroom: active learning, problem-based learning, working with large classes, leading discussions, and more.

 - Promoting student-centered pedagogy through the Learning Management System, currently Canvas, that results in consistently positive student learning outcomes in the online environment.